ahuacate/nas-hardmetal/README.md

 Your NAS SMB/CIFS server must support SMB3 protocol (PVE default).
 SMB1 is NOT supported.

 ## 2.3.
 ACL Support
 Access control list (ACL) provides an additional, more flexible permission mechanism for your PVE storage pools.
-It is designed to assist with UNIX file permissions.
-ACL allows you to give permissions for any user or group to any disc resource.
-Best install and enable ACL.
+Enable ACL.

 # 3. Create PVE Users and Groups
 All our PVE CT applications require a specific set of UID and GUID to work properly.
 So make sure your UIDs and GUIDs exactly match our guide.